davkk/masters-thesis/typst/main.typ

 = Introduction

+This thesis examines reconstruction efficiency in proton–proton collision data collected by the ALICE experiment.
+It applies the resulting efficiency corrections in the analysis of angular ($Delta eta Delta phi$) particle correlations.

 // TODO: opisac motywacje i cel pracy

 == LHC and Run 3